Open Records Operating Procedure 218.01

 - Inspect and obtain copies of public records that are not exempted from disclosure by a specific law.

-- Receive a written response to your request within three business days.
-The response may inform you that it will take additional time to produce the records.
+- Receive a written response to a request within three business days.
+The response may state that it will take additional time to produce the records.

-- File a complaint with the Kansas Attorney General if you feel your request for public records is wrongfully denied.
+- File a complaint with the Kansas Attorney General if the request for public records is wrongfully denied.

 - Personnel records of public employees